ujvv/adaptive-interpolation-search-in-b-trees/README.md

 ## Running Benchmarks

-To run the benchmarks, you can use the provided shell scripts and set environment variables to select the specific B-Tree implementation and test type.
+To run the benchmarks, you can use the example shell scripts (ISS.sh, perfTest.sh) and set environment variables to select the specific B-Tree implementation and test type.
 The main entry point for running tests and benchmarks is test_main.cpp.

 ### Environment Variables